prashantprabhakar/card-game-gl/server/README.md

     * Players can ask for card of specific suit or color
     * Game ends when either player wins or game is draw

+### How to run
+- git clone the repo
+- cd server
+- npm i
+- node app.js

 ### APIs: